osygroup/Banque_Misr_DevOps_Engineer_Exercise/README.md

 DEPLOYMENT ON AKS

-The voting app stack can be deployed on a kubernetes cluster (AKS in this case).
+The voting app stack can be deployed on a kubernetes cluster (AKS in this case) via Github workflows pipeline.
 The cluster can be provisioned using Ansible.
-This deployment factors in all the  conditions listed earlier.
+The credentials needed for the workflow to connect to the cluster are added as Github Actions secrets in order not to expose them.
+Other sensitive data can be passed to the pipelines via Github Actions secrets.

-The Github workflow (in .github/workflows directory) has all the steps listed to deploy the application.
+The Github workflow kubernetes_deployment.yml (in .github/workflows directory) has all the steps listed to deploy the application.
 As seen on this file:
-The application can be triggered on push to the main branch, and on the click of a button
+- The application can be triggered on push to the main branch, on creation of a pull request to the main branch, and on the click of a button (Workflow Dispatch)
+- The Client Tier is tested on every run on the pipeline to ensure Continuous Testing.

+The kubernetes manifest files (in the kubernetes directory) are configured to achieve scalability, database persistence, and password encryption.

+For scalability of the frontend (Azure-Vote-Front), Horizontal Pod Autoscaler resource (hpa.yml) is used to achieve this.
+This resource is used to adjust the number of pods in a deployment depending on CPU utilization.
+In the azure-vote-front deployment, the front-end container already requests 0.25 CPU, with a limit of 0.5 CPU.
+HPA autoscales the number of pods in the azure-vote-front deployment.
+If average CPU utilization across all pods exceeds 50% of their requested usage, the autoscaler increases the pods up to a maximum of 10 instances.
+A minimum of 3 instances is then defined for the deployment.

+For database persistence, a Persistent Vomume (PV) resource is created, and is mounted on the Redis database using Persistent Volume Claim resource.
+This enables the data stored in the database to be persistent, even after destruction of the redis pod.
+The PV already exists in the cluster before the deployment of the stack.

+For encrypting the Redis database's password, a Secret resource is created, and is referenced in the azure-vote-back deployment.
+This enables the protection of the database's password as the scret is encrypted.

+To manually deploy the voting app on a kubernetes cluster:
+Connect to your kubernetes cluster as instructed by your cluster provider.

+Create a namespace for the application: kubectl create namespace vote_app

+Create secret for the database password: kubectl create secret generic redis --from-literal="REDIS_PASSWORD=pass1234" -n vote-app

+Create a yaml file for the Redis database's Persistent Volume with the following content:

+apiVersion: v1
+kind: PersistentVolume
+metadata:
+  name: pv-volume
+  labels:
+    type: local
+spec:
+  storageClassName: default
+  capacity:
+    storage: 2Gi
+  accessModes:
+    - ReadWriteMany
+  hostPath:
+    path: "/mnt/data"

+Create the Persistent Volume:
+kubectl apply -f PV.yaml

+Deploy the voting application: kubectl apply -f kubernetes -n vote-app

+The azure-vote-front kubernetes service is a Load Balancer, which helps us to reach the application over the internet.
+In a few minutes, the application is deployed and you can visit the application on a browser via the Load Balancer's public IP.

+For this project, the application can be visited via http://20.84.228.230/